As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Everything you’ll find at ‘Notebook Therapy’ is extremely aesthetically pleasing.

-As well as having an incredibly beautiful portfolio of products to offer in their catalog, they also have things like bags, diffusers, and phone cases.
+As well as having an incredibly beautiful portfolio of products to offer in their catalog, this Japanese stationery store also has things like bags, diffusers, and phone cases.

 It’s truly a website that caters to everyone!